CLoD-GS: Continuous Level-of-Detail via 3D Gaussian Splatting: Reproducibility Statement

 \section{Reproducibility Statement}

 We are committed to ensuring the reproducibility of our research.
 To this end, we provide comprehensive resources to facilitate the verification of our findings.
-The full source code for our model, training, and evaluation scripts is included in the supplementary material.
 All experiments were conducted on publicly available datasets, ensuring that the data is accessible to the broader research community.
 The detailed experimental setup, including all hyperparameters and training configurations, is described in Section~\ref{sec:experimets} of the main paper.
-Furthermore, for a more granular analysis, we provide a full breakdown of our model's performance on every scene/split of each dataset in Appendix.